Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Theory

 For trapped-ion quantum computation, qubit states are encoded in internal energy levels of the ions which are typically trapped in linear Paul traps.
 With properly controlled laser beams, we first entangle qubit states with collective vibrational modes and use these collective motions as information bus to entangle different qubits.
 At the end of the gate operation, we disentangle the qubit and motional modes.
-Two main types of entangling gates used with trapped ions are $\hat\sigma_{\phi_S}\hat\sigma_{\phi_S}$ gate~\cite{Soerensen1998-pz,Sorensen2000-if} and $\hat\sigma_{z}\hat\sigma_{z}$ gate, where $\hat\sigma_{\phi_S}=\cos{\phi_S}~\hat\sigma_{x}+\sin{\phi_S}~\hat\sigma_{y}$, and $\hat\sigma_{x}$, $\hat\sigma_{y}$, and $\hat\sigma_{z}$ are the Pauli operators.
+Two main types of entangling gates used with trapped ions are $\hat\sigma_{\phi_S}\hat\sigma_{\phi_S}$ gate and $\hat\sigma_{z}\hat\sigma_{z}$ gate, where $\hat\sigma_{\phi_S}=\cos{\phi_S}~\hat\sigma_{x}+\sin{\phi_S}~\hat\sigma_{y}$, and $\hat\sigma_{x}$, $\hat\sigma_{y}$, and $\hat\sigma_{z}$ are the Pauli operators ~\cite{Soerensen1998-pz,Sorensen2000-if,haljan2005spin,Lee2005-lx}.
 With Raman laser beams for hyperfine qubits, $\hat\sigma_{\phi_S}\hat\sigma_{\phi_S}$ gates can be implemented in a phase-sensitive or phase-insensitive manner~\cite{haljan2005spin,Lee2005-lx}.
-We mainly focus on the phase-insensitive gate, which is formally equivalent~\cite{haljan2005spin,Lee2005-lx} to the $\hat\sigma_{z}\hat\sigma_{z}$ gate.
-In these gate schemes{,} we can take advantage of being able to derive the evolution in a mathematically clean way, in particular, the off-resonant carrier coupling terms \cite{Wu2018Noise}.
+We mainly focus on the phase-insensitive gate, which is formally equivalent to the $\hat\sigma_{z}\hat\sigma_{z}$ gate~\cite{haljan2005spin,Lee2005-lx}.
+In these gate schemes, we can take advantage of being able to derive the evolution in a mathematically neat way including the off-resonant carrier coupling terms \cite{Wu2018Noise}.

-To implement a phase-insensitive $\hat\sigma_{\phi_S}\hat\sigma_{\phi_S}$ gate, we shine two counter-propagating beams with equal but opposite detuning on the ions.
-Here we set $\phi_S =0$, which leads to $\hat\sigma_{x}\hat\sigma_{x}$.
-In Fig.~\ref{fig:configuration}, we show the laser schemes for qubits encoded in sub-levels of the ground manifold, in which one Raman transition stimulated by two laser beams are effectively seen as one of the two counter-propagating beams.
-The Hamiltonian describing the phase-insensitive gate is written as \begin{widetext}
+To implement a phase-insensitive $\hat\sigma_{\phi_S}\hat\sigma_{\phi_S}$ gate, we shine two counter-propagating beams with equal but opposite detuning on the ions as shown in Fig.~\ref{fig:configuration}.
+Here we set $\phi_S =0$, which leads to $\hat\sigma_{\phi_s}\hat\sigma_{\phi_s}=\hat\sigma_{x}\hat\sigma_{x}$.
+In Fig.~\ref{fig:configuration}, we show the laser schemes for qubits encoded in sub-levels of the ground manifold.
+The blue and red detuned transitions are realized with $\Lambda$-type Raman transitions.
+The Hamiltonian of this system in the interaction picture can be written as